-Michael P. Quinn, Jr. joined Decof, Decof & Barry, P.C. in 2010, with a focus on representing victims, including parents, children, and families, of tragic losses and catastrophic physical injuries.
+Michael P. Quinn, Jr. joined Decof, Barry, Mega & Quinn, P.C. in 2010, with a focus on representing victims, including parents, children, and families, of tragic losses and catastrophic physical injuries.
 Michael is an accomplished trial lawyer and handles all types of serious injury cases.
 He dedicated the start of his career at another firm to defending hospitals, doctors, and other professionals in malpractice actions.
 Michael’s experience provides an understanding of the challenges that medical professionals face on a day-to-day basis and informs his current focus on medical negligence cases.

 Contact Michael today at (401) 200-4059.